KCL-BMEIS/OOP/week1.md

 --
 - you can add an `int` and a `float`, but the `int` be first be converted to a `float` --
-- the [rules for type conversion](https://en.cppreference.com/w/c/language/conversion) are fairly complex <br>
+- the exact [rules for type conversion](https://en.cppreference.com/w/c/language/conversion) are fairly complex &ndash;
-   but the general principle is to use the type with greatest range and/or precision
+   but the general principle is simply to use the type with greatest range and/or precision

 --